ethsociety/learn-plasma/source/en/learn/mvp.md

 [Plasma MVP](https://ethresear.ch/t/minimal-viable-plasma/426) is a design for an extremely simple [UTXO](https://www.investopedia.com/terms/u/utxo.asp)-based plasma chain.
 The basic Plasma MVP specification enables high-throughput payment transactions, but does not support more complicated constructions like scripts or smart contracts.
 On this page, we'll go through the design process behind Plasma MVP.
 You'll become familiar with exactly how Plasma MVP works, and why it's built the way it is.
+We've also provided a [detailed specification](/en/resources#plasma-mvp-specification) so you can build your own Plasma MVP implementation!

 ---